Palisades Geohazard Risk Assessment Zones

 California Seismic Hazard Zone Requirements

 Properties in California Seismic Hazard Zones require additional evaluations for earthquake-induced ground failure.
+For broader context on seismic requirements for residential properties, see our seismic retrofit guide.
 These requirements apply in addition to PGRAZ requirements where zones overlap.

 Exemptions are defined in P/BC 2023-044.
 If the site has a previously approved report with valid seismic hazard evaluations, new investigation may not be required.